The Woodlands Zip-Tie Knot: The Electrician’s Quick-Release Essential

 Trade Tip: The Job Site Belt

-This knot is particularly effective when using mule tape as a makeshift belt.
-Run a doubled length of tape through your belt loops and tie the Woodlands Zip-Tie over a front pocket.
-It provides a secure, non-slip hold throughout the workday but allows for an instant release when needed.
-It is also an excellent solution for temporarily bundling conductors out of the way while making up large panels.
-It can also be used as a sturdy finish knot for lashings.
+If you find yourself on-site without a belt, the Woodlands Zip-Tie is a lifesaver.
+Run a doubled length of mule tape through your belt loops and tie this knot over a front pocket.
+It provides a secure, non-slip hold that lasts throughout the workday but allows for an instant release when the job is done.

 Safety Disclaimer: ⚠️ Material Handling Only